AlexisObel/Ob3l3xy.github.io/_posts/2023-06-03-THM-IntroductionToCybersecurity.md

 ![Alt Text](/assets/img/alrt.JPG)

-I had to check if this IP address is invalid by searching for it in an IP scanner website.
+I had to check if this IP address was invalid by searching for it in an IP scanner website.
 It detected the IP address as malicious:

 ![Alt Text](/assets/img/alrt2.JPG)

-As a Junior (Associate) Security Analyst, I am to inform the head of the SOC department who is the SOC Team Lead about this matter.
+As a Junior (Associate) Security Analyst, I was to inform the head of the SOC department who is the SOC Team Lead about this matter.
 Next, I got the go ahead to block the malicious IP address in the firewall blocklist which already contains other malicious IP addresses that were blocked earlier.

 ![Alt Text](/assets/img/alrt3.JPG)